- 1kg Jersey Royal new potatoes

 - 400g vine tomatoes

-- 4 onions
+- 2 onions

-- 30g wild garlic
+- 50g wild garlic

 Prep: 30 mins| Cook: 1 hr 10 mins

-4. Take the potatoes out of the oven.
-Add the tomatoes and onions to the tray(s) and pour over the spice mix.
-Toss to coat the veg, and slide back into the oven for 30 mins.
+3. Cut the tomatoes into wedges.
+Peel the onions and cut them into wedges to match.
+Take the potatoes out of the oven, add the tomatoes and onions and pour over the spice mix.
+Toss to coat the veg, then slide back into the oven for 30 mins.